tomgallagher/RecordReplay/README.md

 # WHY SHOULD YOU INSTALL RECORD/REPLAY?

-As you develop, and definitely before you deploy to production, you want to know that all the key functionality really works.
+As you develop, and definitely before you deploy to production, you want to know that all the key functionality of your site really works.
 You don’t want your users to find the bugs before you do.
 Your users will not stick around for long if that happens.

 Yet manual end-to-end functional testing is time-consuming and tedious.
 It is a prime candidate for automation.